rshin1989/plugins/packages/naver_maps_flutter/naver_maps_flutter/README.md

 ### Both

-You can now add a `GoogleMap` widget to your widget tree.
+You can now add a `NaverMap` widget to your widget tree.

-The map view can be controlled with the `GoogleMapController` that is passed to the `GoogleMap`'s `onMapCreated` callback.
+The map view can be controlled with the `NaverMapController` that is passed to the `NaverMap`'s `onMapCreated` callback.

 ### Sample Usage